meacu1pa/meaculpa.dev/content/posts/2022-06-22-faasd-setup.md

 The associated user for this password is `admin`.

-## Configure Caddy as reverse proxy
+## Configure Caddy as a reverse proxy

 Open Caddyfile via `sudo nano /etc/caddy/Caddyfile` and add: